Now I turned this blog post into an arXiv preprint: https://arxiv.org/abs/2007.14386

 Here, I will discuss some technical issues of compartmental models in general, and the SIR model in particular, on temporal networks.
-These are things that feels a bit too off topic to even bother readers of papers, but everyone into network epidemiology need to consider them at some point.
+These are things that feel a bit too off-topic to even bother readers of papers, but everyone into network epidemiology needs to consider them at some point.
 Maybe I should write a tutorial paper about it (the intro chapter in Naoki Masuda’s and my book covers some of these issues), in the meanwhile, here we go:

 Assume that we know a sequence of contacts describing the interactions within a population.
-Assume this sequence take the form of a list of triples (i,j,t), that tell us that nodes i and j are in contact at a (discrete) time t.
+Assume this sequence takes the form of a list of triples (i,j,t) that tells us that nodes i and j are in contact at a (discrete) time t.
 Then we assume a disease outbreak could be described by the SIR model over these contacts.
-I.e. we can divide the population into susceptible (S), infectious (I) and recovered (R) individuals.
+I.e., we can divide the population into susceptible (S), infectious (I), and recovered (R) individuals.
 If one node of a contact is S and the other I, then S becomes I with probability β.
 This is the basic setup.
 Then one needs to choose between several details of the model.
-Over the years I have been into epidemic modeling, I have sometimes flipped between different choices.
+Over the years, I have been into epidemic modeling, I have sometimes flipped between different choices.
 Most choices are not right or wrong, but some are more right than others.
 Here is what I do these days, and why.

 - Start the outbreak at one node.
 This is for the very fundamental reason that epidemiologists are usually concerned with the outbreak of one strain arising from a mutation in one host, or entering the population from one external (zoonotic) interaction.
-If one starts the outbreak at different sources, one would be assuming that there had been some spreading outside of the network, thus that one is modeling an open system.
-Thus one needs to model the possible influx of pathogens during the outbreak, and who wants to do that?
+If one starts the epidemic at different sources, one would be assuming that there had been some spreading outside of the network.
+Thus that one is modeling an open system.
+Therefore one needs to model the possible influx of pathogens during the outbreak, and who wants to do that?
 Another issue is to choose where and when these seeds should appear.
-Once again, there is no rationale that is both simple and consistent with basic facts about real epidemics.
-Yet an issue with using many seeds is that they would make the outbreak happen with much higher chance than one seed, which thus takes the edge off a very characteristic feature of all compartmental models—the early die-outs.
+Once again, no rationale is both simple and consistent with basic facts about real epidemics.
+Yet an issue with using many seeds is that they would make the outbreak happen with a much higher chance than one seed, which thus takes the edge off a very characteristic feature of all compartmental models—the early die-outs.
 If one is modeling bioterrorism, having many seeds could make sense, otherwise avoid it.

 - Pick the source node uniformly at random.
 This is in the spirit of doing things as random as possible, given the available information.
 Probably there is a correlation between, say, the degree and the probability of being a source of an outbreak, but we don’t know it, so let’s do it like this.